Skip to main content

 Variations in this gene can affect the production and signaling of FSH, a key pituitary hormone that governs follicular development in the ovaries.
 Altered FSH signaling can disrupt the delicate balance of the hypothalamic-pituitary-ovarian (HPO) axis, leading to ovulatory dysfunction and a relative increase in luteinizing hormone (LH) bioactivity, which in turn stimulates ovarian theca cells to produce more androgens.

 From a nutrigenomic perspective, this raises compelling questions.
-We know that and the resultant hyperinsulinemia can synergistically amplify the effects of LH on androgen production.
+We know that insulin resistance and the resultant hyperinsulinemia can synergistically amplify the effects of LH on androgen production.
 Therefore, for an individual with a risk variant in the FSHB locus, a dietary protocol that aggressively targets insulin sensitization becomes paramount.

 This involves not just carbohydrate quality and quantity, but also the strategic use of nutrients known to improve insulin signaling, such as myo-inositol, chromium, and magnesium.
 Furthermore, certain dietary patterns, like those rich in cruciferous vegetables (broccoli, cauliflower), can support the healthy hepatic metabolism and detoxification of estrogens, which may help in rebalancing the overall hormonal milieu that is influenced by the HPO axis dysregulation.